-Once you are accepted into the program, there are many resources available to you through the Career Center that will help you find an internship.
+Once you are accepted into the program, there are many resources available to you through the Division of Career Pathways that will help you find an internship.
 We frequently refer to various websites and directories to inform our students about internship opportunities.
 The UCDC Advisor and Coordinators work closely with each individual student in assisting them with their resumes, cover letters, and phone interview techniques.
 Please see the Internships page for more information.

 - 10. Can I earn units for my internship?

 There are several ways you may earn units for your internship.
 If you are affiliated with a school or program that requires field study, practicum, or an internship (eg. School of Social Ecology, Program in Public Health), you may elect to use your internship to fulfill their major/program requirement.
 Please speak to your respective academic program directly about this process and enrolling in units before spring quarter to get approval.
 Another option is University Studies 193, a course that offers 2 and 4 units for approved internships.
 Individuals can also approach a faculty member for a 199 Independent Study for the summer.
 And thirdly, if you are staying at the UC Washington Center, you may enroll in a course through the UC Washington Center in order to earn up to 8 units of credit for your internship.